Federal enclave: 1956: state law without retrocession, concurrent jurisdiction

-And

-1962 Federal GSA Inventory Report on Jurisdictional Status of Federal Areas within the States--AKA Eisenhower Report, jurisdiction on every acre of federal land in all 50 states is defined.

 1970: "Friction Not Fiction" reiterated

-In 1970, a year after the 1969 Report, the Supreme Court in Evans v.
+In 1970, a year after the 1969 report, the Supreme Court in Evans v.
 Cornman unanimously held that enclave residents have a right to vote in state elections.
 In reaching this result, Evans reiterated the "friction not fiction" doctrine of Howard v.
 Commissioners, and reaffirmed that enclave residents should be regarded as residents of the state.

-Evans also unanimously reaffirmed the holding in Offutt Housing that Congress could give the states jurisdiction without relinquishing enclave status.
+Evans also unanimously reaffirmed the holding in Offutt Housing that Congress could give states jurisdiction without relinquishing enclave status.
 The court relied in part on the fact that Congress had authorized the states to enforce many state laws on federal enclaves.
+Under Evans, Congress has the power, if it chooses, to authorize the enforcement of all state laws on federal enclaves; it need not "retrocede" or "relinquish" federal jurisdiction.
+Instead, it can simply "permit" all state laws to apply to all federal property regardless of "federal enclave" status.

 Some criminal laws have also been authorized by Congress to apply on federal enclaves, including "immigrant stations" and Job Corps Centers.
 In addition, the states' power to enforce their tax laws on federal enclaves necessarily includes the power to prosecute enclave residents criminally for violating those laws.

-Under Evans, Congress has the power, if it chooses, to authorize the enforcement of all state laws on federal enclaves.
-It need not "retrocede" or "relinquish" federal jurisdiction.
-Instead, it can—to use Offutt Housing's language—simply "permit" all state laws to apply to all federal property regardless of "federal enclave" status.

 In addition, the "friction not fiction" doctrine indicates that the courts can approve the application of state laws to federal enclaves to the same extent that they apply to the other 97% of federal lands (i.e., subject only to the limitations of the Supremacy Clause).
 With regard to the states' ability unilaterally to apply their laws on federal enclaves, Evans noted that enclave residents:

 Current legal status

 State laws enforceable

-In addition to these laws mentioned by Evans, such court-applied laws include state probate laws, public welfare laws, laws relating to mentally ill persons, juvenile delinquency, protection of abused and neglected children, and domestic violence restraining orders.
+In addition to laws mentioned by Evans, such court-applied laws include state probate laws, public welfare laws, laws relating to mentally ill persons, juvenile delinquency, protection of abused and neglected children, and domestic violence restraining orders.

 State laws not enforceable

-Nevertheless, there are other cases which hold that some state laws do not apply on enclaves, including most state criminal laws, liquor laws, personal property taxes, some utility regulations, human rights laws, anti-discrimination laws, racial discrimination laws, whistleblower laws, state occupational safety and health (OSHA) laws, wage and hour laws, and right-to-work laws.
+There are other cases which hold that some state laws do not apply on enclaves, including most state criminal laws, liquor laws, personal property taxes, some utility regulations, human rights laws, anti-discrimination laws, racial discrimination laws, whistleblower laws, state occupational safety and health (OSHA) laws, wage and hour laws, and right-to-work laws.